0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 This program copies a `&[f32]` of length `samples/period`(in this case 128) from input port to output port 44100 times per second.

+Now it is time to implement some cool effects!
+But first, I need some kind of trait just to keep things organized.

 # `Effect` trait

 ```rust